Spelt Sourdough Bread

 Hand holding spelt flour with bag of spelt flour in background

-How to Bake with Spelt Flour
+How to Add Spelt Flour to Sourdough

 Most spelt flour you purchase will be whole grain.
 You can see specks of orange or brown flakes in whole-grain spelt, which is part of the wheat husk.
 The whole grains contribute more color and an orange hue to spelt loaves.

 Whole wheat flour and whole grains lend excellent flavor and heartiness to bread.
 However, 100% whole wheat bread can be dense.
 This is often countered in baking by increasing the hydration of a whole-wheat-forward loaf.
-Interestingly, spelt flour is more water-soluble than typical whole wheat flour; thus, spelt flour requires less water in baking.

 Spelt flour is also very extensible in bread baking.
 Extensibility refers to how stretchy a dough is before it starts to tear.